notaryproject/notation-hashicorp-vault/README.md

 # notation-hashicorp-vault
-HashiCorp Vault signing plugin for [Notation](https://notaryproject.dev/)
+Hashicorp Vault signing plugin for [Notation](https://notaryproject.dev/)

 ## Setup
 1. There are two binaries in the release: `key-helper` and `notation-hc-vault`.